Nikhri: Demographics

 As of 2011 India census, Nikhri had a population of 1500 in 300 households.
 Males (770) constitute 51.95% of the population and females (730) 48.04%.
 Nikhri has an average literacy(911) rate of 72.58%, lower than the national average of 74%: male literacy(670) is 58.39%, and female literacy(630) is 41.6% of total literates (911).
 In Nikhri, 9.96% of the population is under 6 years of age (125).

 Nikhri Village Industrial Area

 Nikhri Village Industrial Area has several factories are located around Nikhri.

 Education

+GHS NIKHRI was established in 1956 and it is managed by the Department of Education.
+GHS Nikhri is oldest school in nearby villages and towns.
+It is located in Rural area.
+It is located in REWARI block of REWARI district of HARYANA.

 There are many government and private schools, the former being managed by the Government of Haryana through the Haryana Board of School Education (HBSE).

 Connectivity

 Nikhri lies on National Highway 48 and is served by many local buses and states Roadways buses and trains plying on this route.
 The nearest railway station is Rewari Junction; a major station is at Rewari.